rust-lang/generic-associated-types-initiative/mvp/concern-too-complex.md

 > [Jake Goulding](https://rust-lang.zulipchat.com/#narrow/stream/213817-t-lang/topic/GATs.20and.20complexity/near/287858483): It would be wonderful if there were experience reports of people saying "I thought I needed GATs but after writing them I realized I could do X instead and that was much clearer".
 My one experience was that I could use one of the stable GAT workarounds, but it felt wrong and I was happy to trial-run the nightly GAT version instead.

-Nick Cameron:
-IMO, this is complicated.
-However, many uses of it do not require understanding every nuance of what's going on in there:

-That's fair.
-I think in general it is true, like sum is easier to understand than fold, or cloned is easier than map, but that doesn't necessarily mean that the more abstract thing is too difficult to understand.
-And the more abstract one is likely more general, so there's a trade-off for each case

 ## Counterpoint: Macros are not easier

 Many folks chimed in to express their feeling that proc macros, or duplicated code, are not easier to understand or maintain.
 Some examples: